suds-community/suds/README.rst

       ``XDecimal`` implementation using ``suds.xsd.sxbuiltin.Factory.maptag()``
       if they want to use more specialized ``decimal`` value handling.

+* Fixed places in code where ``suds`` could eat up & silently ignore internal Python exceptions like SystemExit or KeyboardInterrupt.
 * ``suds.cache`` module cleanup.

   * Fixed ``FileCache`` default cache location related security issue.
 Many